tenfoldpath/tenfoldpath.com/_posts/2012-05-14-stage-all-deleted-files-in-a-git-repository.md

 tags:     git development
 title:    Stage All Deleted Files In A Git Repository
 ---
-I occasionally forget to use `git rm` to delete files in a git repository.
+Sometimes I use `rm` instead of `git rm` to delete files in a git repository.
-This happens every time I remove a file without explicitly remembering to do it a _particular_ way on the command line.
-When it comes time to commit my changes I'm presented with a problem: the deleted files are not staged for the commit.
+This simple mistake means that the deleted files are not staged when I try to commit my changes.

-A [short post on how to use xargs][1] I found this morning let me to a simple solution to this problem:
+A [short post on how to use xargs][1] I found this morning led me to a simple solution:

     git ls-files -d | xargs git rm